Feature

 Protecting our uplands

-Throughout the UK, the uplands store vast amounts of carbon (especially in peat) and play an important role in storing drinking water and moderating the downstream flow of water.
-Throughout the UK, millions of people spend their leisure time in upland areas, particularly those protected as National Parks and Areas of Outstanding Natural Beauty, making the uplands vital to the physical and mental well-being of a large number of people.
+Throughout the UK, healthy uplands store vast amounts of carbon (especially in peat) and play an important role in capturing drinking water and regulating the flow of water downstream.
+When in poor health, upland habitats including peatlands dry out, releasing carbon to the atmosphere and more water downstream.
+Throughout the UK, millions of people are drawn to the uplands for leisure, particularly to places protected as National Parks and National Landscapes, making the uplands vital to the physical and mental wellbeing of many people.

-Despite their importance, these areas are often in poor condition.
-Working with others, we look to improve the way land is used, advocating for policies that support nature-friendly land use and management.
+Despite their importance, upland habitats are often in poor condition, and are unable to deliver their full potential for nature, climate and people.
+Working with others, we look to change the way land is used, advocating for policies that restore habitats and support nature-friendly land use and management.

 Safeguarding our freshwater

-Over 200,000 streams, rivers, lakes, groundwater stores, ponds and wetlands make up the UK’s freshwater network.
-These important habitats are home to a diverse collection of wildlife including voles, otters, herons, trout and beavers.
-They also act as a lifeline for many migratory and breeding bird species including curlew and geese.
+All life depends on access to clean and plentiful water.
+Over 200,000 streams, rivers, lakes, estuaries, groundwater stores, ponds and wetlands make up the UK’s freshwater network, which is home to a diverse collection of wildlife including voles, otters, herons, trout and beavers.
+They also act as a lifeline for many migratory and breeding bird species including Curlew and geese.

-Sadly, our freshwater is at risk – facing complex challenges from all sides including persistent and widespread pollution, water extraction and climate change, especially prolonged periods of drought.
+Sadly, many of our waterbodies are in very poor condition, with some at risk of being unable to support any wildlife at all.
+They face complex challenges from all sides including persistent and widespread pollution from agriculture, the water sector and urban sources.
+Due to climate change and over-abstraction (when more water is taken from the water system than can be naturally replaced) we are experiencing prolonged periods of drought.
+Winter flooding is set to become more common and severe.
 Through our work, the RSPB advocates for better protection and management of the freshwater environment, supported by robust monitoring, regulation and enforcement, to deliver for both nature and people.

 A view of a river leading to a waterfall, with patchy green grassland either side.